Dragon Quest XI: Development and release

 Dragon Quest XI started development in 2013, with it being announced in 2015 for the PlayStation 4, Nintendo 3DS, and Nintendo Switch.
 It was one of the first games announced for the Nintendo Switch, which was known under the codename of Nintendo NX as it had not been fully revealed at the time.
 Initially, the team considered making the game fully open world, but decided against it as it would have led to issues telling its story.
-The PlayStation 4, Windows, and Switch versions use the Unreal Engine 4 game engine and had developmental assistance from ORCA Inc, while the 3DS version had assistance from Toylogic Inc. The 2D mode that was present in the Nintendo 3DS version and Definitive Edition was developed by ArtePiazza.
+The PlayStation 4, Windows, and Switch versions use the Unreal Engine 4 game engine and had developmental assistance from ORCA Inc, while the 3DS version had assistance from Toylogic Inc. The 16-bit 2D graphical mode that was present in the Nintendo 3DS version and Definitive Edition was developed by ArtePiazza.

 In April 2017, Square Enix held a special presentation for the game, where the release date for the PlayStation 4 and 3DS versions of the game in Japan was revealed to be July 29, 2017.
 The same month, Sony Interactive Entertainment and Nintendo unveiled special editions of their PlayStation 4 Slim and New Nintendo 2DS XL hardware for Japan to tie into the game.
 Coinciding with the release, lead designer and scenario writer Yuji Horii announced that an international version, localized in five separate languages, would be released in 2018.
 The exact date was later revealed to be September 4, 2018, along with a version for Windows via Steam, a first for the main series.
-It includes voiced English dialogue, a first-person camera option, support for 4K resolution, and an additional "Draconian Quest" hard mode difficulty feature, among other minor changes.
+It includes voiced English dialogue, a first-person camera option, support for 4K resolution, and a set of harder "Draconian Quest" difficulty modifiers, among other minor changes.
 Square Enix stated they wanted to expand the Dragon Quest brand outside of Japan, which they believed that these features, in addition to having a Windows version, would assist it.